-In case the engine is specified for operation on liquid fuel with a sulphur content of up to 0.10% sulphur m/m (ultra low sulphur), then it is in any case sufficient to install a single low BN cylinder lubricating oil tank and consequently, no changeover device is required.
-The same is valid, if a single grade cylinder lubricating oil, typically in the BN 40 to 60 range, which is capable and approved of for handling both modes, gas and diesel mode operation.
+In case the engine is specified for operation on liquid fuel with a sulphur content of up to 0.10% m/m sulphur (ultra low sulphur), then it is sufficient to install a single grade (low BN) cylinder lubricating oil service tank and consequently, no changeover device is required.
+The same is valid, if a single grade cylinder lubricating oil, typically in the BN 40 to 60 range, capable and approved of for handling both gas and diesel mode operation is selected.

-Figure 4-12 Cylinder lubricating oil system for fuel with ultra low sulphur content (maximum 0.10% sulphur m/m) or alternatively, a single grade cylinder lubricating oil is applied for fuel with very low sulphur content (maximum 0.50% sulphur m/m)
+Figure 4-32 Cylinder lubricating oil system for fuel with ultra low sulphur content (maximum 0.10% m/m sulphur) or alternatively, a single grade cylinder lubricating oil is applied for fuel with very low sulphur content (maximum 0.50% m/m sulphur)